-TYPE OF FEE AMOUNT OF FEE (2010-11) NOTES Non-Resident E-Learning Fee \$300.00 per semester credit hour For out-of-state residents enrolled in distance learning credit courses.
-Courses are exempt from all other state and designated tuition.
-Testing Center Exam Fee Cost of exam Applies to tests taken at TSTC Testing Centers and to TSTC Challenge Exams.
-Includes fee for test administration.
-Program-specific Fees and Costs Varies For some credit programs Continuing Education/Workforce Training Fees and Costs Varies For some continuing education/workforce training courses Out-of-State Resident and Worker Continuing Education Tuition At least twice the continuing education tuition rate for the associated course-section For non-residents who are brought from outside the state by their employers to attend the course Credit Award Evaluation Fee \$25.00 per evaluation Applies to evaluation of CEU's and/or experiential learning for the purpose of awarding TSTC semester credit.
-External Certification of Specialty Cost of exam Allied Health Malpractice Insurance Cost of insurance For students in allied health programs Student Medical Health and Accident Insurance Cost of insurance Optional, unless required by program Library Fines Varies by College 10 cents per book or magazine per day

-\$1.00 per video or DVD per day Lost Item - cost of replacement plus a 10% processing fee Mailbox Fee \$5.00 per semester For TSTC West Texas, Sweetwater, students living off campus
+TYPE OF FEE AMOUNT OF FEE (2011-12) NOTES Non-Resident E-Learning Fee \$300.00 per semester credit For out-of-state residents enrolled in distance learning credit courses.
+Courses are exempt from all other Testing Center Exam Fee Cost of exam Applies to tests taken at TSTC Testing Centers and to TSTC Challenge Exams.
+Includes fee for test Program-specific Fees and Costs Varies For some credit programs Continuing Education/Workforce Training Fees and Costs Varies For some continuing education/workforce training courses Out-of-State Resident and Worker Continuing Education Tuition At least twice the continuing edu- cation tuition rate for the associ- For non-residents who are brought from outside the state by their employers to attend the course Credit Award Evaluation Fee \$25.00 per evaluation Applies to evaluation of CEU's and/or experiential learning for the purpose of awarding TSTC semester External Certification of Specialty Cost of exam Allied Health Malpractice Insurance Cost of insurance For students in allied health programs Student Medical Health and Acci- Cost of insurance Optional, unless required by program Library Fines Varies by College 10 cents per book or magazine per day \$1.00 per video or DVD per day Lost Item - cost of replacement plus a 10% processing fee Mailbox Fee \$5.00 per semester For TSTC West Texas, Sweetwater, students living